liu3zhenlab/bio_scripts/ePCR/README.md

 [bowtie](http://bowtie-bio.sourceforge.net)

 ### Data requirement
-1. a primer fasta file, see example in [primer.fas](primer.fas)
+1. a primer fasta file, see an example in [primers.fas](primers.fas)
-2. a fasta file of a reference
+2. a fasta file of a reference, see an example in [ref.fas](ref.fas)

 ### Usage
 ```